Senior Gear Editor

 For something more relaxing, like lounging on the beach, swimming, etc., you can certainly get away with an Elastic Waist board short, and will likely be happier with one if you want your trunks to double as shorts and plan on layering underwear underneath at times.
 In our experience, fixed-waist shorts that fit perfectly while surfing don’t fit perfectly with underwear underneath, or require a very low-profile pair of sports underwear/compression shorts.
 Our favorite here are the Vuori Banks Shorts.

 Fixed Waist board shorts also have a few different varieties.
 There are both high-performance varieties as well as more laid-back options with side pockets and an emphasis on style that still retain the fixed waist for watersports.
-We’ve chosen to call these Fixed Waist Hybrid board shorts for the purposes of this review, and if that’s what you’re looking for, you’ll love the Howler Brothers Bruja Boardshorts or the FMX F1 Cordura Utility Short for ultimate utility.
+We’ve chosen to call these Fixed Waist Hybrid board shorts for the purposes of this review, and if that’s what you’re looking for, you’ll love the Howler Brothers Bruja Boardshorts or the FMX Utility Short for ultimate versatility.

 Board Short Sizing

 It’s always wise to size down.
-That said, if you’re purchasing a pair of fixed-waist board shorts on this list that you plan on having double as a pair of shorts for hiking, around town, etc., sizing down too far might make it a little tight down there with underwear on.
-If you’re trying to nail that sweet spot with a fixed waist board short, it’s best to try the shorts on first or refer to the sizing on board shorts you already own.
-There’s a good bit of variance in the shorts listed here, with some fitting true-to-size and others running large/small, and we’ve done our best to indicate any issues we had with sizing.
-This is where a 360 drawcord like the one on the FMX F1 Cordura Utility Shorts comes in very handy.
+That said, if you’re purchasing a pair of fixed-waist board shorts on this list that you plan on having double as a pair of shorts for hiking, around town, etc., sizing down too far will make it tight down there with underwear on.
+If you’re trying to nail that sweet spot with a fixed-waist board short, it’s best to try the shorts on first or refer to the sizing on board shorts you already own.

-Also of note, a bit too small is better than a bit too big, as the fixed waist does expand a little bit with the drawstring tie at the front, but without something like a tunnel drawstring (a drawstring that goes all the way around the waist) board shorts don’t get any smaller.
+Also of note, a bit too small is better than a bit too big, as the fixed waist does expand a little bit with the drawstring tie at the front, but without something like a tunnel drawstring (a drawstring that goes all the way around the waist), board shorts don’t get any smaller.

 guys in boardshorts watching waves